Turupawn/Meteoro/Readme.md

 State reads default to the house API for speed, but players can point to any RPC provider for a completely trustless flow.

 We’ve also added two UX optimizations:
-* Optimistic rendering: As soon as the house’s randomness posts, the result displays immediately—no need to wait for the on‑chain resolution.
+* Optimistic rendering: As soon as the house’s randomness posts, the result displays immediately ao no need to wait for the on‑chain resolution.
 * Parallel commits: While a reveal is pending confirmation, the next round’s commit can be sent right away, keeping the gameplay loop fluid.
+* Gameloop rendering: Whe chose to render the frontend with a master loop (like in clasical game development) instead of a query-callback strucuture to keep the real time aspects of this and future games.

 ![FastWeb3Casino](img/readme/6.png)
 _With all the frontend optimizations we should be able to deliver a seamless, sub‑500 ms experience._